Find a Yacht

 Zeus fast food - the name gives you a hint of the food they serve, but there’s not really much link to the greasy unhealthy stuff that usually bears that name – everything they serve is super fresh and delicious, and servings are generous and well priced (Cesta Franje Tudmana, 440, Kastel Gomilica, Kastela).

 Restoran Odmor – 1.5 km from the marina, this place is the best grill for miles around, and does all the local standard dishes with aplomb.
 Highly recommended, and totally worth the short walk.
 (Cesta Dr. Franje Tudjmana 62, Kastel Kambelovac, Kastela)

 Stracija Restaurant – 4km away from the marina (and about 50 minutes walk along the coastal path, according to Google), the restaurant at the Stracija hotel serves exceptional food at moderate prices, and is well worth a visit.
 The chef here rightly gets rave reviews, and their pear dessert is to die for (Setaliste Miljenka I Dobrile, 34, Kastel Luksic, Kastela 21215)

-Kastela is not famous for it’s nightlife, and, whilst there are bars which line the coast, most of these are quiet places or for people away on romantic holidays, though you might stumble across some atmosphere if you stroll about the towns.
+Kastela is not famous for its nightlife, and, whilst there are bars which line the coast, most of these are quiet places or for people away on romantic holidays, though you might stumble across some atmosphere if you stroll about the town.

 Caffe bar Shpitza - a short walk from the marina in nearby Kastel Kambelovac, this bar has friendly staff, a decent range of drinks, an outdoor terrace, and big-screens when there big sporting events taking place (Cesta Dr. Franje Tuđmana 63, 21214, Kaštel Kambelovac)